Some of my favorite words:

 - Art + cats = this.

-- We Love Rochester invites people in my hometown to share what they like about living here.
-I’ve shared posts from 100+ contributors, but the blog is on hiatus for now.
+- We Love Rochester invited people in my hometown to share what they like about living here.
+I shared posts from more than 100 contributors before putting the blog on indefinite hiatus.

 My 15 minutes (or rather, few minutes) of fame: